Campbell's late goal leads Blackhawks over Predators 5-3

 NASHVILLE, Tenn.
+(AP) -- Brian Campbell kept the Chicago Blackhawks rolling away from home.

-(AP) -- Brian Campbell scored with 1:05 remaining to lead the Chicago Blackhawks over the Nashville Predators 5-3 on Saturday night for their seventh straight win.
+Campbell scored with 1:05 remaining to lead the Blackhawks over the Nashville Predators 5-3 on Saturday night for their seventh straight win.

+The Blackhawks established a new franchise record with their eighth consecutive road victory.

+''It's a fun accomplishment knowing the organization has had a proud history and some great tradition here,'' Chicago coach Joel Quenneville said. ''We did play in some tough buildings and some tough games and finding a way to win a lot of nights differently.
+Tonight was probably a good illustration of that.''

-Patrick Kane scored twice, including an empty-netter after Campbell's goal, and Jordin Tootoo and Jonathan Toews also scored for Chicago.
+Patrick Kane scored twice, including an empty-netter after Campbell's goal, and Jordin Tootoo and Jonathan Toews also scored for Chicago, which has won 12 of 13.
 Corey Crawford made 32 saves.

+With the win, Chicago moved one point ahead of the idle Minnesota Wild for the top spot in the Central Division.
+Chicago has played three more games than the Wild.

 Viktor Arvidsson scored twice and Calle Jarnkrok also had a goal for Nashville, which has lost two straight.